jeswr/queryable-credentials/use-cases/care-hire.md

 # Care Hire Use Case

+*Parts of this document are created using Generative AI - there are known inaccuracies in this example that need to be resolved.*

 ## Overview

 This use case describes how a care hire company can verify a customer's eligibility to drive a Class C vehicle in the UK without directly accessing sensitive personal documents.